menendez95/Website/content/publication/CBE paper/index.md

 slides:
 summary: We examined the diagrams found in biology books and online to see if their design alligned with research-based practices.
 We found that many diagrams had perceptually rich backgrounds, which prior research suggests might hinder learning.
 tags:
-- Biological Reasoning
+- Biological reasoning
-- Visual Representations
+- Visual representations
-- Science Education
+- STEM education
 title: "Representing variability: The case of life cycle diagrams"
 url_code: ""
 url_dataset: ""